How to Delegate Effectively: The Founder Framework That Frees 10–20 Hours Weekly

 Day 1: Work Inventory (3 hours)

-This is the foundation.
-Before you can delegate anything, you need a complete picture of everything you’re currently doing.
-Most founders think they know what fills their days.
-They’re wrong.
-The inventory reveals it.
+This is the foundation: before you can delegate anything, you need a complete picture of everything you’re currently doing.
+Most founders think they know what fills their days, but they’re usually wrong, and the inventory shows what is really there.

 What to do:

-List every single task you perform in a typical week.
-Not the big ones — all of them.
-Client calls and Slack messages.
-Proposal writing and invoice processing.
-Strategy meetings and email responses.
-Every task that touches your hands.
+List every single task you perform in a typical week, not just the big ones.
+Include client calls and Slack messages, proposal writing and invoice processing, strategy meetings and email responses — every task that touches your hands.

 How to organize it: